OSGeo/PROJ/docs/source/operations/operations_computation.rst

 datums.
 That is, a list of geographic CRS whose datum matches the datum of the source and target CRS is searched for in the database (by querying the `geodetic_crs` database table).
-If the datum has a known identifier, we will use it, otherwise we will research an equivalent datum in the database based on the datum name.
+If the datum has a known identifier, we will use it, otherwise we will look for an equivalent datum in the database based on the datum name.

 Let's consider the case where the datum of the source CRS is EPSG:6171 "Reseau